digitalocean/doctl/README.md

 Containers for each release are available under the `digitalocean` organization on [Docker Hub](https://hub.docker.com/r/digitalocean/doctl).
-Links to the containers are available in the github releases.
+Links to the containers are available in the GitHub releases.

 ### Downloading a Release from GitHub